 How does the selection process work?

 The GIN Wide Open is hugely popular.
-We will only accept 125 pilots and often turn away many hundreds of applicants.
+We will only accept 125 pilots and turn away many hundreds of applicants.
 We try to select pilots as fairly as possible bearing in mind the philosophy of this event.

-If you have never been XC flying we would suggest you join a guided trip and get a couple of XC flights under your belt, before you consider applying for the GWO.
-Conversely if you’re in the top 100 pilots in the world, you’re probably over qualified! 😉
+If you have never been XC flying we would suggest you join a guided trip and get some XC flights under your belt, before you consider applying for the GWO.
+Conversely if you’re in the top 100 pilots in the world, you’re definitely over qualified! 😉

 Our selection process gives no advantage to pilots applying on the first day of application.
 We will consider all pilots on their merit – not on how quickly or otherwise they apply.

 If you’ve been to the GWO before, you definitely still have a chance (even if you’ve entered more than once!), but where possible we like to prioritise pilots who haven’t competed in the GWO before.
 If you have other previous competition experience, don’t assume that this will necessarily count against you.

 Finally, the organisation team know personally a lot of the applicants to this event.
 Please don’t ask us for favours.
 We cannot sneak friends into this event.
 Whilst we want to help we are also committed to being as fair as we possibly can.

 I want to enter the event with friends (or with my partner), how should I apply?

 On the application form there is a field where you can put the names of friends or family members with whom you are hoping to attend.
 We will take this into account without prejudice when allocating places.